-National Wealth Strategies, Chief Investment Office

-that otherwise applies to RMD failures.
-The new Notice extends this same relief to taxpayers (and plans) that adopted such an interpretation of the 10-year rule for 2023 and therefore the IRS will not assert a penalty for failing to take a specified RMD through the end of 2023.
+National Wealth Strategies, Chief Investment Office In the prior Notices, the IRS provided relief for taxpayers who did not interpret the 10-year rule as applying for 2021, 2022 or 2023.
+In the prior Notices, the IRS concluded that to the extent a taxpayer failed to take a "specified RMD," the IRS would not impose a penalty that otherwise applies to RMD failures.
+The new Notice extends this same relief to taxpayers (and plans) that adopted such an interpretation of the 10-year rule for 2024 and therefore the IRS will not assert a penalty for failing to take a specified RMD through the end of 2024.

-Not All RMDs are Exempt from Penalties.
+Not All Missed RMDs are Exempt from Penalties.
 Not all RMDs are covered by the Notice; only "specified RMDs" are covered.
-A "specified RMD" is any distribution that, under the 2022 proposed regulations' interpretation of the 10-year rule, would be required to be made in 2021, 2022, or 2023 with respect to individuals described below:
+A "specified RMD" is any distribution that, under the 2022 proposed regulations' interpretation of the 10-year rule, would be required to be made in 2021, 2022, 2023 or 2024 with respect to individuals described below: